EricStratosphere/MatrixMate/README.md

 - LU-factorization for Matrix.

 # How to use
 Upon opening of the application, you will immediately be met by the program asking for two user-inputs.
-The row-size of your matrix, and the column-size of
+The row-size of your matrix, and the column-size.
+The menu that follows after your response depends on whether the row-size and column-size are equal.
+If they are, you will be able to perform exclusive operations such as calculating determinants and inverses of a matrix.
+When asked to input the entries of a matrix, you are to strictly enter them one row at a time separated by a space.
+A single entry can also be input as a fraction; two numbers separated by a forward slash without spaces.

+For example:
+"1 2 3 4/5" and "1 2 3 4" are valid inputs.
+"1 2 3 4 / 5" and "1 2  3 4" are not.

+Note: As of now, the feature to calculate reduced-row-echelon only works on systems that have the same number of unknowns as equations.
+Should there be more unknowns than equations or vice versa, errors may occur.

 # License
 Distributed under GNU General Public License v2.0.
 See LICENSE.txt for more information.